alinex/node-admin/doc/client/structure.md

 ## assets/

-Dynamic assets (processed by webpack) like images.
+Dynamic assets (processed by webpack) like images and bundled together.

 ## statics/